sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 The Instrument List request performs a search for securities based on a specified search string.
 This functionality resembles the `SECF <GO>` function of the Bloomberg Professional Service.
 It uses the Bloomberg API core service `//blp/instruments`.

-Specifying a search string and a maximum number of results is **required**.
+Specifying a search string and a maximum number of results is required.
 A range of other options can be specified in the `InstrumentListRequestArguments` object.
 To create an Instrument List request, use the `createInstrumentListRequest()` method:

 ```typescript
 const requestArgs: InstrumentListRequestArguments = {